fossabot/Rokon/README.md

 macOS Monterey+ is supported.
 Old versions of macOS are not.

 Packages for macOS are a WIP.
 I plan to target:

-All the packages on macOS should be fat, meaning they contain support for Apple's M series (aarch64) processors and Apple devices that contain Intel processors (x86_64)

-Unless it violates a packaging policy.

 - Homebrew
 - MacPorts
 - .dmg, .app package formats